IxI-Enki/DSAIUebung-005/README.md

 - Hello History is heavily based torwards a "woke" & "political correct" audience - which feels VERRY OFF while "talking" to historic figures;
-- Also you can "talk" to Mao, Stalin and other horrible individuals, but same is NOT TRUE for anyone not on the far left... that's verry frustrating and feels like twisting history.
+- Also you can "talk" to Mao, Stalin and other horrible individuals, but same is NOT TRUE for anyone not on the far left;
+- You would have a hard time finding anyone on the right political spectrum to text with;
+- Also no one would truthfully tell the bad stuff that they have done - left is romanticized and always shown in good faith, right is not even present, or won't show their accurate wordings (like Nitzsche for example, he had written about the Ubermensch and other sick things, the AI won't even recognize as his words)
+  > - That's verry frustrating and feels like twisting history, in favour of a radical left D.E.I. agenda.

 ---